kedar123pro/OpenGL-Raster-Editor/README.md

 To delete triangles: Press 'p' to enter deletion mode and click on any triangle to delete it

 To handle view transforms: Press '+' or '-' to zoom in or out, respectively.
-Use 'w','a','s','d' to pan around the viewport.
+Use 'w', 'a', 's', 'd' to pan around the viewport.